microsoft/bc2adls/.assets/Setup.md

 - **Client ID** The Application (client) ID from the App registration (refer to **a)** in the picture at [Step 1](/.assets/Setup.md#step-1-create-an-azure-service-principal))
 - **Client secret** The client credential key you had defined (refer to **c)** in the in the picture at [Step 1](/.assets/Setup.md#step-1-create-an-azure-service-principal))
 - **Max payload size (MiBs)** The size of the individual data payload that constitutes a single REST Api upload operation to the data lake.
 A bigger size will surely mean less number of uploads but might consume too much memory on the BC side.
 Note that each upload creates a new block within the blob in the data lake.
 The size of such blocks are constrained as described at [Put Block (REST API) - Azure Storage | Microsoft Docs](https://docs.microsoft.com/en-us/rest/api/storageservices/put-block#remarks).
 - **CDM data format** The format in which the exported data is stored on the data lake.
 Recommended format is Parquet, which is better at handling special characters in the BC text fields.
+Note that the `deltas` folder will always store files in the CSV format but the consolidated `data` folder will store files in the configured format.
 - **Emit telemetry** The flag to enable or disable operational telemetry from this extension.
 It is set to True by default.

 ![The Export to Azure Data Lake Storage page](/.assets/bcAdlsePage.png)